TotallyInformation/SelfSigned-Cert-Creator/README.md

 # SelfSigned-Cert-Creator
 A short script to make it easy to create a viable, trusted self-signed certificate that can be used for SSL/TLS in particular.

+# UPDATE 2017-12-09

+I've finally managed to update this script to correctly add Subject Alternate Names so that the resulting certificates work correctly with Chrome and other modern browsers.

 # Quickstart

 1. Run the script giving the web server's IP address/domain the parameter (e.g. 192.168.1.10, myweb.mydomain.com, *.mydomain.com).